jhcknzzm/zhengming.github.io/index.md

 <font color='#CC6600' size=3> As the Owner, I have been conducting research and implementation on wireless ultra-large-scale matrix compression and recovery based on large models.

-- Design and developed a large model for beam management.
+- Design and Development of a large model for beam classification.
 - Design and Implementation of Symbol-level Precoding AI Algorithm.
 - Design and Development of a large white-box AI model for Channel matrix compression and recovery.
-- Do research on Channel matrix compression and recovery Based on Diffusion Model.
+- Do research on channel matrix compression and recovery based on diffusion models.
 - Design a one-side semantic communication model to achieve efficient and high-precision compression and recovery of high-dimensional matrices.

 ## Publications